Signal briefing / Regional ISP

 Why It Matters

 If SA-IX begins announcing IP prefixes or establishes physical interconnection facilities, it could influence regional traffic flows and dependency chains.
-Currently, the absence of an operational footprint means its impact is minimal; however, the registration itself creates a latent capacity that could be activated without warning, shifting its relevance from dormant record to active network participant.
+Currently, the absence of an operational footprint means its impact is minimal; however, the registration itself creates a latent capacity that could be activated without warning, shifting its relevance from dormant record to active network entity.

 What Public Sources Show